canonical/ubuntu-desktop-provision/docs/oem-provisioning-24_04_1.md

     -cdrom ~/Downloads/ubuntu-<version-number>-amd64.iso
 ```

-This command boots the system and runs the installation.
-The installer prompts for a confirmation before modifying the
+The installer prompts for a confirmation before modifying the disk based on the provided `autoinstall`.
-disk based on the provided `autoinstall`.
-To skip the need for a confirmation, interrupt the booting process, and add
+To skip the need for a confirmation you can interrupt the booting process then add the `autoinstall`
-the `autoinstall` parameter to the kernel command line.
+parameter to the kernel command line.

 The installer reboots at the end.
-The `-no-reboot` option to the `kvm` command instructs `kvm` to exit on reboot.
+The `-no-reboot` flag instructs `kvm` to exit on reboot.

 #### Boot the installed system

+This command will boot the system in the VM:

 ```
 kvm -no-reboot -m 4096 \
     -drive file=image.img,format=raw,cache=none,if=virtio
 ```

-This command boots the system in the VM.
-You will then be loaded into the Gnome-Initial-Setup session for first time
+You will then be loaded into the Gnome-Initial-Setup session for first time user creation.
-user creation.

 ## EULA Page configuration